 Each model uses multiple money managers and strategies.
 This design is intended to seek a reduction in risk and to provide potential for good performance in the long run.

-The managers used in the EAS-E Models are initially screened by the EQIS Investment Team using a rigorous due diligence process, and managers chosen for our platform are additionally subject to ongoing due diligence reviews.
+The managers used in the EQIS Models are initially screened by the Freedom Investment Team using a rigorous due diligence process, and managers chosen for our platform are additionally subject to ongoing due diligence reviews.

 (1) O’Neal, E.S., 1997, “How many mutual funds constitute a diversified mutual fund portfolio?”
 Financial Analysts Journal 53, 37-46.
 Fant, L.F. and E.S.
 O’Neal, 1999, “Do you need more than one manager for a given equity style” Journal of Portfolio Management 25, 68-75.